Zembi/JAVAHOTEL/README.md

 # JAVAHOTEL
 JAVA CREATION
-This one was made with Eclipse and github for a university project
+This one was made with Eclipse for a university project